ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-If the client later again connects to the same HTTPS server, it again receives a set of SCTs and calculates a certificate chain, and again creates a sct\_feedback or similar object.
+If the client later again connects to the same HTTPS server, it again receives a set of SCTs and calculates a certificate chain, and again creates an sct\_feedback or similar object.
 If this object does not exactly match an existing object in the store, then the client MUST add this new object to the store, associated with the exact domain name contacted, as described above.
 An exact comparison is needed to